VadymSachenko/TechWriteIt/docs/docusaurus/features/install-mermaid.md

 Now you have Mermaid installed and configured, and you can start creating diagrams and flowcharts.

-For details about markdown syntax,  in Mermaid official documentation, see [Syntax and Configuration](https://mermaid.js.org/intro/n00b-syntaxReference.html).
+For details about markdown syntax,  in Mermaid's official documentation, see [Syntax and Configuration](https://mermaid.js.org/intro/n00b-syntaxReference.html).